irontec/ivozprovider/doc/sphinx/pbx_features/conditional_routes.rst

   - None, one or more calendar (pre-created, see :ref:`calendars`)

+  - None, one or more route locks (pre-created, see :ref:`route_locks`)

-- These 3 criteria are combined (applying an AND logic).
+- These 4 criteria are combined (applying an AND logic).

+.. important:: When adding more than one route lock, if any of them is Opened, this criteria will be considered as fulfilled.

 Using a conditional route
 =========================